Furnace Making Noise? A Complete Guide to Sounds and Repairs in BC

 A loud banging sound from your furnace, especially when it starts up or shuts down, is often a sign of delayed ignition or issues with your ductwork.
 Delayed ignition occurs when there is a buildup of gas before the burners light, causing a small, contained explosion.
 This is a serious issue that requires immediate professional attention.
 Another cause could be your metal ducts expanding and contracting with temperature changes, which is less severe but still worth investigating.

 If you hear a loud bang, it is crucial to have a licensed technician inspect your system.
 At Budget Heating and Plumbing Services, our certified gas fitters can diagnose the problem safely.
 A dirty burner or a faulty gas valve could be the culprit.
 Regular maintenance, including cleaning the burners and checking gas pressure, can prevent this dangerous issue.
 Do not ignore a banging sound, as it could indicate a risk of a cracked heat exchanger, which can leak carbon monoxide into your home.
+For more details, see our guide on Furnace Repair 101: A Homeowner's Guide for.

 What Does a Rattling Furnace Sound Mean?